First Philadelphia Charter School: What to Know Before Applying in 2024

 The credentials needed to teach in a charter school are frequently the same as those required by public schools in the same state, even though charter schools are closer to private schools.

-This because, in contrast to public schools, charter schools are subject to the same rules and authorities that regulate public education.
+This is because, in contrast to public schools, charter schools are subject to the same rules and authorities that regulate public education.

 Therefore, to work within the charter system in their state, teachers must possess official licenses, have completed a specialized undergraduate education program, and ensure that they have prior, supervised classroom experience before applying for a charter job.